-Opportunity Culture enables districts to recruit, retain, and develop excellent teachers and their teams—making the district’s human resources office key to success.
+Opportunity Culture models enable districts and charter management organizations to recruit, retain, and develop excellent teachers and their teams—making the district’s human resources office key to success.
 Human resources staff must:

 - identify excellent teachers